XRG2014/yes-a-shell/README.md

 Now find this line and remove it in ```~/Documents/.bashrc``` or ```~/Documents/.profile``` (Which ever file you used to install the yes command):

-(If the line doesn't exist in a file then the "Yes" command might already be uninstalled.)
+> If the line doesn't exist in a file then the "Yes" command might already be uninstalled

 ```
 alias yes="python3 -ub ~/Documents/yes/yes.py"